maorgigi123/GigsPicks/README.md

 1. Sign up and create a profile.
 2. Browse the home feed for upcoming gigs.
-3. Follow your favorite artists to get personalized notifications.
-4. Share and discuss events with friends through posts and chats.
+3. Share and discuss events with friends through posts and chats.
+4. Update your profile image.
+5. View other users' profiles.

 ## Screenshots
 ![Home Feed](public/img/GigsPicks.avif)